-The subject of elk vocalizations is an interesting and complex one that has been studied extensively.
+Elk, although large animals can make some eerie high-pitched sounds.
 The noises made by these animals vary greatly, depending on their age, sex, reproductive status, season, and habitat.

 Characteristics Of Elk

 The anatomy of an elk makes them well-adapted for life in mountainous terrain; they possess strong muscles in their legs which allow them to move quickly over rough ground.